 New York is impounding 46 ice cream trucks in a sting called “operation meltdown”.
-According to the city, the trucks are notorious for racking up traffic violations then not paying.
+According to the city, the trucks are notorious for racking up traffic violations and not paying.
 The trucks are operated by a small group that has allegedly been refusing to pay parking fines for decades.

 This is honestly good news in my eyes, seeing as how ice cream trucks are dated concepts.
 Like 7/11 on the late night, they’re usually operated by people who barely speak English and seem like they’re mad that you’re making them do their job.
 They’ll park their trucks in obvious spots where they know kids will be begging for ice cream then seem miserable as they’re dishing out their insanely marked up products.
 What’s up with that man?